 Skip to main content

-The goal of this course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
+The goal of this course is to provide a detailed overview of biomedical informatics and AI to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.

 Curriculum